Broadwater Farm: Broadwater Farm Estate

 In 1967, construction of the Broadwater Farm Estate began on the site of the allotments.
 An area of the southeastern part of the park was used to replace the allotments destroyed by the new construction.
 As initially built, the estate contained 1,063 flats, providing homes for 3,000–4,000 people.
 The design of the estate was loosely inspired by Le Corbusier, and characterised by large concrete blocks and tall towers.

 Because of the high water table and the flood risk caused by the Moselle, which flows through the site, no housing was built at ground level.
 Instead, the ground level was entirely occupied by car parks.
-The buildings were linked by a system of interconnected walkways at first floor level known as the "deck level".
+The buildings were linked by a system of interconnected walkways - the "streets in the sky" - at first floor level known as the "deck level".
 Shops and amenities were also located on the deck level.
 While this reduced flood risk for residences and businesses, it resulted in there being no "eyes on the street" at ground level, and decreased the feeling of community.
+As in similarly-designed developments, the walkways and especially the stairwells could not be seen by anyone elsewhere, so there was no deterrent to crime and disorder; no "eyes on the street" as advocated by Jane Jacobs in her book The Death and Life of Great American Cities.

 The 12 interconnected buildings were each named after a different World War II RAF aerodrome.
 The most conspicuous buildings are the very tall Northolt and Kenley towers, and the large ziggurat-shaped Tangmere block.